Den0702/projekt-HTML-CSS-JS-SASS/README.md

 A static website project with the possibility of filling out, validating, and sending a web form.

 ## Main features
-Fully responsive layout - adapted for _small mobile devices_, devices with _medium screen sizes_ as well as for _desktops_
+Fully responsive layout - adapted for _small mobile devices_, devices with _medium screen sizes_ as well as for _desktops_.
+Built using mobile-first designing approach

 ## Demo
 [Click to see the demo of the web page](https://den0702.github.io/projekt-HTML-CSS-JS-SASS/)